Aidar5/nattoeng/docs/source/book/09_functions/3a_func_params_types.rst

 Required parameters
 ~~~~~~~~~~~~~~~~~~~~~~

 **Required parameters** - determine which arguments must be passed to functions.
-At the same time, they need to be passed exactly as many as the parameters of the function are specified (you cannot specify more or less)
+At the same time, they need to be passed exactly as many as  parameters of function are specified (you cannot specify more or less)

 Function with mandatory parameters (func_params_types.py file):